o1-labs/rfcs/0010-zkvm-keccak.md

 ## Unresolved questions

 * During the review of this RFC:
-    * Resolve how many lookup tables are really needed (tradeoff between columns and rows)
     * Resolve how to deal with input and output.

 * During the implementation of this RFC: